 Adapting to the new normal: AKF's first Virtual Fly-in safely connected Ambassadors with their lawmakers

-One thing we are all learning during the time of COVID-19 is the importance of adapting to new circumstances.
-For the American Kidney Fund’s (AKF) government relations team, there was no greater challenge than finding a way to recreate our annual in-person Advocacy Day on Capitol Hill, which was originally scheduled for late April.
-We were able to successfully plan and execute a digital advocacy day on July 15—our first ever Virtual Fly-in—with 24 AKF Ambassadors from 15 states and the District of Columbia.
-During the Virtual Fly-in, our Ambassadors were able to meet with the offices of their U.S. senators and representatives to discuss issues of vital importance to kidney patients.
+One thing we are all learning during the COVID-19 pandemic is the importance of adapting to new circumstances.
+For the American Kidney Fund's (AKF) government relations team, there was no greater challenge than finding a way to recreate our annual in-person Advocacy Day on Capitol Hill, which was originally scheduled for late April.
+We were able to successfully plan and execute a digital advocacy day on July 15 — our first ever Virtual Fly-in — with 24 AKF Ambassadors from 15 states and the District of Columbia.
+During the Virtual Fly-in, our Ambassadors were able to meet with the offices of their U.S. senators and representatives to discuss issues of vital importance to the kidney community.
 Our Ambassadors attended 48 virtual meetings with their members of Congress and their staff.

 The Health Equity and Accountability Act of 2020 (H.R.
 6637)

 Many of our Ambassadors have been directly impacted by disparities in access to health care or have witnessed these disparities impacting others around them.
 In the House of Representatives, the Health Equity and Accountability Act of 2020 (HEAA) attempts to address health disparities by tackling their root causes and looking into why certain diseases, including kidney disease, affect some communities more than others.
 During our Virtual Fly-in, our Ambassadors asked their representatives to co-sponsor this important bill and looked for Senate offices that might be interested in introducing a companion bill in the Senate.

 Improving Social Determinants of Health Act of 2020 (H.R.
 6561)